The definition of time

-People in this industry like the words “Timeless design,” right?
-Yes, our company also uses them for our products, but they sound a bit confusing to me because the definition of “time” is not completely settled in physics and philosophy.
+People in the luxury furniture industry seem to like the words “timeless design,” right?
+Yes, our company also uses them for our products very often.
+To tell the truth, they sound a bit confusing to me because the definition of “time” is not completely settled in physics and philosophy.
 Today, I’m writing about timeless design from the view point of physics and philosophy.
 No worries but be careful.
-I’m not an expert in the fields, but just like to show myself smarter than what I actually am 🙂
+I’m not an expert in the fields, but by talking about this kind of a bit complicated things, I always try to show myself smarter than what I actually am.

-Time flows at a constant rate— this concept (developed by Newton) was denied by Einstein a long time ago, and now in physics, the flow of time is expressed by the change in entropy.
-Please don’t have a rejection to “entropy.”
+Time flows at a constant rate—Newton developed the concept; Einstein denied it a long time ago.
+Now in physics, the flow of time is expressed by the change in entropy.
+Please be patient for a little more time and don’t have a rejection to the word “entropy.”
 It’s the magic word that makes you look smart.
-Let me explain with a famous example.
+Let’s say “Entropy increased a lot” instead of saying “A lot of time passed.”
+You will gain respect if you’re lucky.
+If not, you’re just disliked as a know-it-all, though.
+Anyway, let me explain with a famous example.
 There’s a set of playing cards ordered ace to king.
 If you shuffle, the entropy of the card set will increase.
 I personally understand it as un-uniformity.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.